sentot/BT-Analyser/readme.txt

 -----

-There are several types of analysis supported by the prototype.
+There are several types of analysis supported by BT Analyser.
 Some of them require the presence of an LTL specification.
 The primitive command for entering an LTL specification is ltl-specification (a primitive command generates at most one